LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 .. _update-shared-ci:

 =====================================================================
-Update the CI configuration, Spack, Uberenv, or RADIUSS Spack Configs
+Update the CI configuration, Spack, Uberenv or RADIUSS Spack Configs
 =====================================================================

-RADIUSS Shared CI rely on three other components to work properly: `Spack`_, `Uberenv`_ and `radiuss-spack-configs`_.
-As general rule, any update of one may or will result in the update of the others.
+RADIUSS Shared CI relies on three other components to work properly: `Spack`_, `Uberenv`_ and `radiuss-spack-configs`_.
+As a general rule, any update of one may or will result in an update of the others.

 Updating RADIUSS Shared CI
 ==========================

-RADIUSS Shared CI is bound to the versions of `radiuss-spack-configs` and `Spack` because the shared specs requires the package versions to exist.
+RADIUSS Shared CI is bound to the versions of `radiuss-spack-configs`_ and `Spack`_ because the shared specs requires the package versions to exist.

 If you have overridden shared specs in your extra jobs, you need to check for changes in the original shared spec after the update: Is the job still there?